Msaif2299/smart-rewind-video-uploader/README.md

-# smart-rewind-video-player

-For Novel Accessibility Interventions Project
+# Smart Rewind Video Uploader

 In order to use the video uploader, an AWS account must be configured.
 Go to https://aws.amazon.com to create an account.
 Once the account is created, follow the steps: